Improving segmentation of retinal arteries and veins using cardiac signal in doppler holograms: Doppler holography

 \section{Doppler holography}

 Doppler Holography exploits Doppler shifts induced by moving red blood cells to reveal the vascular network and quantify blood flow velocity and direction.

 Using a Mach-Zehnder inline interferometer, a diffuse laser beam illuminates the retina.
-Its backscattered light interacts with a reference beam, creating interferogram patterns that are captured by a high-speed camera.
+Its backscattered light interacts with a reference beam, creating interferogram patterns acquired by a high-speed camera.
 The current device setup is depicted in \cite{fischer_retinal_2024}, while \cite{bratasz_diffuse_2022} explains the experimental protocol.

 The raw 512x320-pixel interferograms are acquired at 37.000 fps using the dedicated open-source acquisition and real-time rendering software \textit{Holovibes} \cite{dubosc_holovibes_2025}.
 Offline rendering of the raw interferograms is then performed using the open-source Matlab program \textit{Holodoppler} \cite{Holodoppler}.
 The interferograms are reconstructed at the retina plane via Fresnel propagation, then eye-motion artifacts are removed using singular value decomposition filtering \cite{puyo_spatio_2020}.
 High-pass filtering of the temporal frequency spectrum obtained from the short-time Fourier transform (512-frame windows) suppresses low-frequency components from static tissue and eye motion, retaining the frequency shifts associated with moving red blood cells \cite{puyo_vivo_2018}.